 Technically, these images do not impress.
 The East German ORWO slide film I used, the only option East of the Iron Curtain, was rather bad to start with, and did not age gracefully.
 The grain was obscene, and some colors way off-mark.
 Still, the pictures are mostly better than those you can find on Wikipedia, and it would be a shame not to post them.

 The Magic Hours article: it took me another five days to finish it.
 Sort of.
 The title has changed in the process, so did the scope It is no longer just about postprocessing, as originally intended.

 Obviously, updates will follow.
 For now, the piece briefly explains how the light separates into blue and red components, how they affect the image, and how their proportions change with time.
-Yes: the Golden Hour and Blue Hour are two parts of one and the same, superimposed, with continUously changing proportions.
+Yes: the Golden Hour and Blue Hour are two parts of one and the same, superimposed, with continuously changing proportions.

 Six examples are included, each showing the steps of processing from the in-camera JPEG to the final (?) image; some with extra options.
-These are not intended as recipe, but rather as a starting point suggestions to your own experiments, if you decide to go deeper into the subject.
+These are not intended as recipes, but rather as a starting point suggestions to your own experiments, if you decide to go deeper into the subject.

 The article uses a lot the Flipper mechanism for displaying multiple images.
 I'm quite happy with the way Flipper and Swapper work, and both got a few updates last week.

 Olympus E-M1 Mk.II, MZD 75-300/4.8-6.3 at 300 mm, cropped